stevendelro/2018-portfolio/README.md

 1. Integrate SendGrid to get the Contact Form working properly.
 2. Complete blog post write ups for each project.
+3. Replace React with Preact.
+4. Code-split all the things.
-3. Get site back online on DigitalOcean.
+5. Get site back online on DigitalOcean.

 Stretch Goal:
-Host all images and project apps on DigitalOcean.
+Get all images and project apps on DigitalOcean as well.

 #### Agenda for 11/2/2018